AleksandrKosmylev/python-project-lvl1/README.md

 ### Installation and usage
 - clone repository to directory on your computer
-- enter "make full" to install module from the directory
+- enter "make full" to install
-- to play enter name of the game
+- to play enter the name of the game